EduardF1/Authentication/Notes.md

 - Periods of time during which a browser interacts with a server.
 At the moment of logging in to a website, the session starts and that is also when the session cookie gets created.
 The session cookie will contain data that specifies that the user is authenticated and in a valid session.
   The cookie is then destroyed at the moment of logging out from the web platform.
 - Implementation: using Passport.JS.
 Run `npm i passport passport-local passport-local-mongoose express-session`.

+# Third Party OAuth2.0
+- OAuth = Open Authorisation.
+- Delegate the authentication process to a more resourceful company (ex.: FB/G.).
+- Why OAuth ?
+1)  Allow granular level of access.
+2)  Read/Write access.
+3)  Revoke Access.

+- How it works ?
+1)  Set up the web app in the 3rd party's dev. console and then use the provided app it (token).
+2)  Redirect to Authenticate via the 3rd party platform.
+3)  User logs in
+4)  User grants permissions to the 3rd party authenticator.
+5)  Receive Authorisation code or exchange the code for an access token.
+(Auth code = 1 time access ticket/ access token = year pass).